defenseunicorns/uds-common/README.md

 This task file includes two tasks:

 - `k3d-test-cluster` sets up a k3d cluster running the `uds-core-istio-dev` package.
 This provides a baseline cluster with Istio and the UDS Core Pepr capabilities necessary to test against.
 - `registry-login` performs a registry login and retry a max of 10 times at a desired retry interval (in seconds).
-It reads in environment variables from the system executing the task to use for the registry login parameters.
-The environment variable inputs are:
+It reads in variables for the task to use for the registry login parameters.
+The variable inputs are:
   - `REGISTRY`: the target registry
   - `REGISTRY_USERNAME`: the username for the registry
   - `REGISTRY_PASSWORD`: the password for the registry